craftyjs/craftyjs.github.com/tutorial/bananabomber/create-a-game.md

 So - let's get going!

 First you need to [grab the latest release of the Crafty library](http://craftyjs.com/tutorial/getting-started/download-and-setup).
 You should probably bookmark the [Crafty forum at GoogleGroups](https://groups.google.com/forum/#!forum/craftyjs) for when run into problems.
 Of course, an amazing programmer like you might never run into a problem.
 Also, make sure you have a handy HTML5 compliant browser such as [Chrome](https://chrome.google.com).
 Programming for Crafty is programming, so you should know some JavaScript and some HTML and have a decent editor.

 Put the *crafty.js* file in your working directory.
-Be sure to use the uncompressed version of the library so that you can see what is going on.
-You will use the minified version only when releasing the games and want the game's webpage to be smaller and faster to download.
-You can grab the latest copy of the completed game from the [Banana Bomber GitHub repository] (https://github.com/sorenbs/bananabomber/blob/master/game.js) or type in the examples as you go.
-It depends on how you learn quickest.
+Be sure to use the uncompressed version of the library so that you can see what is going on while you develop:  you will use the minified version only when releasing the games and want the game's webpage download to be faster.
+You can grab the latest copy of the completed game from the [Banana Bomber GitHub repository] (https://github.com/sorenbs/bananabomber/blob/master/game.js) or type in the examples as you go; it depends on how you learn.

-Your game will be in three parts:  an HTML file named *BananaBomber.html* to hosT the game, the *crafty.js* library you put in your working directory, and a *game.js* file that you will write.
+Your game will be in three parts:  an HTML file to host the game, the *crafty.js* library you put in your working directory, and a *game.js* file that you will write.
-Start by creating the html file.
-You might name it *BananaBomber.html* though some just name it *g.html* because that is easier to type.
+Start by creating the HTML file:

 {% highlight html %}
 <!DOCTYPE html>